 In the eyes of many parents, there’s just something wrong with the image of their child hunched over a tablet computer, whizzing through a program with the tip of their finger.
 Upon closer inspection, the parent sees that their kid is reading an ebook.
 Still, the screen itself is unsettling.
 Haven’t a few generations of parents been taught to turn off the devices and give children a book instead?
 What happens to that instinct now that books are digital?

 Well, it’s actually quite a tough parenting instinct to shake, it turns out.
-A new Pew Research Study found that 81% of parents still find that reading print books are incredibly important to a child’s development, and that 81% (again) find print books preferable to digital ones while reading with their child.
+A new Pew Research Study found that 81% of parents still find that reading print books are important to a child’s development and that 81% (again) find print books preferable to digital ones while reading with their child.

-Yet another study however, might not give solace to those parents itching to make the digital jump.
+Yet another study, however, might not give solace to those parents itching to make the digital jump.
 Britain’s National Literacy Trust found that children who do most of their reading online are half as likely to be an above-average reader.
 It also found that “those who read only on-screen are also three times less likely to enjoy reading very much (12% vs 51%) and a third less likely to have a favorite book (59% vs 77%).”

 Digital Book World weighed in, and (as can be assumed from their name) was not pleased by these findings: “Some parents and educators correlate digital screens with ‘unhealthiness.’
 For years, they’ve been trying to wean their kids off of TV and video games.
-TV and video game screens are windows into non-reading activities. eBooks, however, are not video games or passive TV shows.”
+TV and video game screens are windows into non-reading activities. ebooks, however, are not video games or passive TV shows.”

 Max Rivlin-Nadler writes for the Lulu Blog – Archived